First Steps to Home Education

 • Length of term, noting holidays, vacations, etc

-• Let your kids know what the new school routine is.
-Don’t leave them in the dark, but give them a good heads up so they know change is coming.
+• Let your kids know about the new school routine.
+Don’t leave them in the dark, but give them a heads-up so they know change is coming.

 • Keep an Attendance Record